Portrait of Zhi‑Qi Cheng

 Prospective Students & Researchers

-As a member of the University of Washington Graduate Faculty with doctoral endorsement, I advise Ph.D. students and serve on doctoral supervisory committees across eligible UW graduate programs.
-My primary Ph.D. recruiting pathway is the Computer Science & Systems — School of Engineering & Technology (Tacoma) — PhD program.
+As a member of the UW Graduate Faculty with doctoral endorsement, I advise Ph.D. students through the UW Graduate School and serve on doctoral supervisory committees across eligible UW graduate programs.
+My primary Ph.D. recruiting pathway is the CSS Ph.D. program.
 I welcome inquiries from prospective Ph.D. students, postdoctoral researchers, and research assistants interested in multimodal AI, embodied intelligence, robotics, mobility intelligence, and responsible AI.

-Prospective Ph.D. applicants should apply through the CSS Ph.D. program.
-Postdoctoral researchers and research assistants are encouraged to contact me when their background aligns with MILab’s research agenda and current projects.
-Interested applicants should complete the MILab Research Interest Form and email me at zhiqics@uw.edu with a brief note describing their background, research interests, and potential fit with the lab.
-Opportunities depend on research fit, preparation, project needs, funding availability, and mentoring capacity.
+Students and researchers interested in MILab opportunities should complete the MILab interest form and email me at zhiqics@uw.edu with a brief note describing their background, research interests, and potential fit.
+Opportunities depend on research fit, preparation, project needs, funding availability, and mentoring capacity in a given quarter.

 What to Include